feliciahmq/infinigen/README.md

 Built with Next.js framework and written in TypeScript.

-This mini project does not integrate APIs for content generation, its just to explore Next.js and Clerk Auth !
+This mini project does not include API integration for content generation, its for me to explore Next.js and Clerk Auth !